bricebai/bricebai.github.io/x-ing.md

 **Background**: Skin.
 It’s the largest organ of the human body, and can be the biggest source of frustration for anyone who has been a teenager and even beyond.
 From walking into the confusing skincare aisles of a CVS to seeing endless online advice for using over 10+ products at once, my entire team has experienced the same frustrations over finding what works best for us.

-We want to create a solution that makes skincare more accessible, affordable, and attainable for people frustrated with the current overcomplicated skincare landscape.
+We wanted to create a solution that makes skincare more accessible, affordable, and attainable for people frustrated with the current overcomplicated skincare landscape.

 ## The Team